casks-mutters/zk-create2-soundness/README.md

 - For air-gapped verifications, compute the expected runtime bytecode hash offline (e.g., from your compiler output) and pass it via --expected-code-hash.
 - Networks like Aztec or research chains must expose a standard Ethereum JSON-RPC endpoint for this tool to connect.
 If the endpoint is incompatible, the script will fail to read code.
 - Security tip: never leak private keys; this tool is read-only and does not sign transactions.

+---

+These sections will give the user all the necessary information to get started and troubleshoot any issues they may encounter.
+You can customize and expand these sections based on your needs.